cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

 The coefficients of Runge-Kutta methods can be stored in a "Butcher Tableau".
 Matlab's |ode45| uses a method of Dormand and Prince 1980 (see pg178 of HairerWannerNorsett).
-Jim Verner (I've had the honour of working him) also constructed high-order methods (and still does).
+Jim Verner (I've had the honour of working with him) also constructed high-order methods (and still does).
 See "DVERK User Guide" from 1976.

 Aside: if anyone has an interest in pure mathematics, John Butcher has